 All source documents are vector graphic documents which are always available for modifying, reviewing and/or converting to many different formats, such as MS PowerPoint, PDF file, MS Visio, and many other graphic ones from the ConceptDraw Solution Park or ConceptDraw STORE.
 The Block Diagrams solution is available to all ConceptDraw DIAGRAM users to get installed and used while working in the ConceptDraw DIAGRAM diagramming and drawing software.

 Example 1: Block Diagram — Document Management System Architecture

 This sample shows the parts of a document-management system.
 These parts are represented as 3D blocks.
 Drawing the 3D diagrams is a quite complex process.
-But using the predesigned objects from the ConceptDraw PRO libraries you can design your 3D block diagrams in a few minutes.
+But using the predesigned objects from the ConceptDraw DIAGRAM libraries you can design your 3D block diagrams in a few minutes.